agrc/gis.utah.gov/about/policy/sgid/index.md

 - A link on the data page on the AGRC website
 - A link to the SGID Open Data page

 We will create a hosted feature service of the dataset in our ArcGIS Online organization.
-The ArcGIS Online item for this feature service will reside in the corresponding ISO category folder and contain the appropriate tags.
+The ArcGIS Online item for this feature service will reside in the corresponding ISO category folder and group and contain the appropriate tags.
 If the dataset is authoritative, it will be marked as `authoritative`.
 We anticipate some datasets won't receive future updates, such as the boundary lines for adjacent counties in the surrounding states.
 These datasets will only exist in ArcGIS Online and will be tagged as `static`.

-The [Auditor](https://github.com/agrc/auditor) project will regularly evaluate and update the ArcGIS Online item's information (tags, thumbnail, title, etc.) based on information contained in a separate table and from the SGID geodatabase.
-It will also update the ArcGIS Online item's metadata from the SGID geodatabase.
+The [Auditor](https://github.com/agrc/auditor) project will regularly synchronize the ArcGIS Online item's information (tags, thumbnail, title, metadata, etc.) with information from the SGID geodatabase to ensure consistency across all our platforms.

 If the dataset is shared with our [Open Data site](https://opendata.gis.utah.gov/), we will enable the multiple formats download option on the ArcGIS Online item page to allow users to download File Geodatabases and other non-default download options.